RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-22-openrov-meets-chicago-lake-michigan.markdown

 ---
 {% imgcap middle /images/openrov_chicago_lake_michigan.jpg OpenROV meets  Lake Michigan. %}

-The official RubyCaribe [OpenROV](/blog/2014/06/16/citizen-science-with-openrov/) went for a spin in Lake Michigan this week.
+[OpenROV](/blog/2014/06/16/citizen-science-with-openrov/) #1227 went for a spin in Lake Michigan this week.
 Success!
 Here are a few first-voyage observations:

 This week I took the [OpenROV](/blog/2014/06/16/citizen-science-with-openrov/) for a spin in Lake Michigan.
 Success!
 Here are a few first-voyage observations:
 <!--more-->